valkey-io/valkey-doc/docs/management/sentinel.md

 partition will heal, however what happens during the partition if there are clients partitioned with the old master?

-Clients will be still able to write to Redis 3, the old master.
-When the partition will rejoin, Redis 3 will be turned into a replica of Redis 1, and all the data written during the partition will be lost.
+Clients will be still able to write to Valkey 3, the old master.
+When the partition will rejoin, Valkey 3 will be turned into a replica of Valkey 1, and all the data written during the partition will be lost.

 Depending on your configuration you may want or not that this scenario happens:

-* If you are using Redis as a cache, it could be handy that Client B is still able to write to the old master, even if its data will be lost.
+* If you are using Valkey as a cache, it could be handy that Client B is still able to write to the old master, even if its data will be lost.
-* If you are using Redis as a store, this is not good and you need to configure the system in order to partially prevent this problem.
+* If you are using Valkey as a store, this is not good and you need to configure the system in order to partially prevent this problem.

-Since Redis is asynchronously replicated, there is no way to totally prevent data loss in this scenario, however you can bound the divergence between Redis 3 and Redis 1 using the following Redis configuration option:
+Since Valkey is asynchronously replicated, there is no way to totally prevent data loss in this scenario, however you can bound the divergence between Valkey 3 and Valkey 1 using the following Valkey configuration option:

     min-replicas-to-write 1
     min-replicas-max-lag 10

-With the above configuration (please see the self-commented `redis.conf` example in the Redis distribution for more information) a Redis instance, when acting as a master, will stop accepting writes if it can't write to at least 1 replica.
+With the above configuration (please see the self-commented `valkey.conf` example in the Valkey distribution for more information) a Valkey instance, when acting as a master, will stop accepting writes if it can't write to at least 1 replica.
 Since replication is asynchronous *not being able to write* actually means that the replica is either disconnected, or is not sending us asynchronous acknowledges for more than the specified `max-lag` number of seconds.

-Using this configuration the Redis 3 in the above example will become unavailable after 10 seconds.
+Using this configuration the Valkey 3 in the above example will become unavailable after 10 seconds.
 When the partition heals, the Sentinel 3 configuration will converge to the new one, and Client B will be able to fetch a valid configuration and continue.

-In general Redis + Sentinel as a whole are an **eventually consistent system** where the merge function is **last failover wins**, and the data from old masters are discarded to replicate the data of the current master, so there is always a window for losing acknowledged writes.
-This is due to Redis asynchronous replication and the discarding nature of the "virtual" merge function of the system.
+In general Valkey + Sentinel as a whole are an **eventually consistent system** where the merge function is **last failover wins**, and the data from old masters are discarded to replicate the data of the current master, so there is always a window for losing acknowledged writes.
+This is due to Valkey asynchronous replication and the discarding nature of the "virtual" merge function of the system.
 Note that this is not a limitation of Sentinel itself, and if you orchestrate the failover with a strongly consistent replicated state machine, the same properties will still apply.
 There are only two ways to avoid losing acknowledged writes:

 1. Use synchronous replication (and a proper consensus algorithm to run a replicated state machine).
 2. Use an eventually consistent system where different versions of the same object can be merged.

-Redis currently is not able to use any of the above systems, and is currently outside the development goals.
-However there are proxies implementing solution "2" on top of Redis stores such as SoundCloud [Roshi](https://github.com/soundcloud/roshi), or Netflix [Dynomite](https://github.com/Netflix/dynomite).
+Valkey currently is not able to use any of the above systems, and is currently outside the development goals.
+PLEASE-REVIEW{However there are proxies implementing solution "2" on top of Redis stores such as SoundCloud [Roshi](https://github.com/soundcloud/roshi), or Netflix [Dynomite](https://github.com/Netflix/dynomite).}

 Sentinel persistent state
 ---